CoreyCole/datastar/LLM_context/alpine.ai.md

 ## Conclusion

-DataStar provides a powerful alternative to Alpine.js with built-in backend integration.
+Datastar provides a powerful alternative to Alpine.js with built-in backend integration.
 If you're used to Alpine.js, the transition should be smooth since many concepts are similar, but with slightly different syntax.

-The biggest advantage of DataStar is the tight backend integration via Server-Sent Events, allowing your server to control UI state transitions and update the DOM in a more declarative way.
+The biggest advantage of Datastar is the tight backend integration via Server-Sent Events, allowing your server to control UI state transitions and update the DOM in a more declarative way.